-- 1. An overview of the New Member Orientation Manual, which shall be distributed to the member at the Orientation Session; - 2.
+- 1. An overview of the New Member Orientation Manual, which shall be distributed to the member at the Orientation Session: - 2.
 Review of Board member Fiduciary Responsibilities; and - 3.
 A review of the financials of BPCA, including budgets and the capital plan. - 4.
-A review of the State's Ethics Laws, Rules and Regulations. - Board members shall thereafter participate in fiduciary and ethics training sessions at least once every two years.
+A review of the State's Ethics Laws, Rules and Regulations.